The Awesome Team

 "Making sure everything inside and outside of the building looks nice and is functional just adds to the positivity of Artplay."

-You will see Mike around the Artplay office as he busies himself with all the background Artplay needs, such as filling the fridge with complimentary waters or replenishing the snack bar.
+You will see Mike puttering around the Artplay office as he busies himself with all the background Artplay needs, being the building manager.
 He is also our IT guy, so if you need help with connecting to the internet, or you need a unique charger, he will be the guy you want to ask.
+He is a very kind and approachable human, so don't hesitate to seek him out.

 Bubbles and Sushi